AaronRoxas/Final-Proj/README.md

    - Register a new account or log in with existing credentials.

 2. **Manage Courses and Students**:
-   - Use the teacher dashboard to add, update, or remove courses and students.
+   - Use the teacher dashboard to assign, update, or remove courses to students.
-   - Students can view their courses and details through their dashboard.
+   - Students can view their courses and grades through their dashboard.

 Explore the [repository](https://github.com/AaronRoxas/Final-Proj) for more information.